 Assessment.
 The program uses a two-year assessment cycle to document students' learning and achievement of program outcomes, and this assessment work is document in the University's assessment management system, Task Stream.
 All programs undergo periodic review that includes a self-study and external peer review.
-This periodic program review takes place on a seven-year cycle, as required by the University System of Maryland and the State of Maryland.
+Program review takes place on a seven-year cycle, as required by the University System of Maryland.